King's medics at a pizza party

 Welcome to the Medicine subject page at King’s!
-Here you will find an overview of Medicine at King’s, the Cambridge Medicine course, the people who teach and research in biomedical sciences at King’s, plus information about making an application.
+Here you will find an overview of Medicine at King’s, the Cambridge Medicine course, the people who teach and research in biomedical sciences at King’s, plus information about making an application and what we are looking for.

 - Medicine at King's